Troon-Technologies-LLC/Troon-NFT-Contract/README.md

 [see Documentation](docs/Directory_Structure.md)

-## Technical Documentation of NFTContract(For more technical details please use this link)
+## Technical Documentation of NFTContractV01(For more technical details please use this link)

 [see Documentation](docs/Technical_Document.md)